maxiboom1/resolume-controller/README.md

 ## Concepts
 ### Single page, vanilla-js app.

+First, lets characterize the app features:
+1. The user will be able to select resolume deck - the selec list will be synced with Resolume decks.
+Select event will actually change decks in Resolume.

 For version 1, it should be single page app, and using fetch/ajax it will send API requests and parse the responses on page.
+We got three main methods in API - GET, PUT, POST.

 **[⬆ back to top](#table-of-contents)**